This page is divided into two parts. First, for kids. Second, for parents.

 - Explain how to use a tampon or maxipad during her period.

 And don't neglect the sex talk.
-While it may be uncomfortable to talk to your daughter about sex, it's very important that she gets the proper information from her parents and feels open enough to discuss what is going on in her life.
-This can be a pivotal moment between you and your daughter.
+While it may be uncomfortable to talk to your son about sex, it's very important that he gets the proper information from his parents and feels open enough to discuss what is going on in his life.

 Read more about how to talk to teens about sex.